SheepTester/calculator/README.md

-# solve4x
+# Calculators
-Solves a given equation for X.
+1. Solves a given equation for X.
+1. Solves a given expression